With direct flights from Jakarta to Sorong, it’s now easier than ever to get to Raja Ampat

-While it’s been open for over a year, Sorong Airport is still a work in progress with very few facilities for customers besides a couple of coffee shops and a small, very modest, business class lounge.
+Sorong Airport is quite basic, with few facilities for passengers besides a couple of coffee shops and a small, very modest, business class lounge.
 There’s no airport hotel directly attached to Sorong airport, but there are several hotels located directly outside the airport entrance, of which the Aston Sorong is the pick of the bunch.
-There are several good quality hotels in Sorong if you want to stay on land before or after your Raja Ampat dive trip.
+There are several other good quality hotels in Sorong if you want to stay on land before or after your Raja Ampat dive trip.
 The Swiss-Belhotel Sorong is the default hotel to which most liveaboards refer guests.

 Wikipedia states there is a another airport in the region called Raja Ampat Airport aka Marinda Airport.
-At the moment, I don’t know anything beyond what Wikipedia mentions, but it’s just worth pointing out that Raja Ampat Airport and Sorong Airport are two different airports!
+It’s just worth pointing out that Raja Ampat Airport and Sorong Airport are two different airports!
 They’re not synonymous.